AminMal/stgin/README.md

 # STGIN

-STgin is a functional rest framework that provides easy APIs in order to maintain your application RESTful API server.
+stgin is a functional RESTful API server framework that provides easy APIs in order to maintain your application RESTful API server.

 # Installation
-You can use the following command to add stgin in your application.
+You can use the following command to add stgin into your application.
 ```
 go get github.com/AminMal/stgin
 ```

 # Quick Start
-STgin concentrates a lot about making a well-structured application.
+stgin concentrates a lot about making a well-structured application.
 Let's take a look at the following application structure, this is just a part of a simple application (health checking part).
 ```
   /project